tolland/django-formset/docs/source/richtext-extensions.rst

 of which ``url`` and ``page`` are mapped as parameters to the anchor element in HTML.
 The other two fields are used to set the text of the link and to toggle between an internal and an external link.

+Let's go through the fields one by one:

 .. rubric:: The ``text`` field